Germany says Tesla should not use 'Autopilot' in advertising

 Tesla's Autopilot has been the focus of intense scrutiny since a Tesla Model S driver was killed while using the technology in a May 7 collision with a truck in Florida.

-(Reporting by Vera Eckert; Editing by Mark Potter)
+(Reporting by Vera Eckert; Editing by Mark Potter, Greg Mahlich)

 Yahoo Inc said on Friday that it would not hold a call or webcast when it reports third-quarter results on Tuesday, citing its pending $4.83 billion deal with Verizon Communications Inc.